How To Use Behavioural Science To Boost Conversions

 - People like what they buy, not buy what they like.
 Providing reasons, both rational and emotional can help to persuade visitors that what you offer is what they are looking for.
 However, the serial position effect suggests that you should position your most important points at the beginning and end of a list.
 Don’t list your benefits in descending order of importance because people have a tendency to remember the first and last items in a list.

 - Focus on habit formation or disrupting existing habits.
 Research by the late Andrew Ehrenberg suggested that most brand loyalty is driven by habits and availability, not by a strong emotional attachment to the product.
-Marketing strategy should be designed around people’s habits.
+Behavioural economics indicates that marketing strategy should be designed around people’s habits.
 It is easier to piggy back onto an existing habit rather than create a new one and so look to see how your product or service relates to everyday behaviour.

 3. The sales funnel is a myth!

 Decision making is not a linear process as suggested by many models of consumer behaviour.
-It’s complicated and is not conducted in isolation from what else is happening around us.
+Behavioural economics shows how decision making is much more complicated and decisions are not conducted in isolation from what else is happening around us.
 This means that people are easily distracted because they have multiple goals battling for attention at any one time.

 - The traditional sales funnel suggests we act rationally and go through a mythical sequence of steps before purchasing.
 In reality our brains are constantly bombarded by stimuli and as a coping mechanism our brain creates a cognitive illusion that makes us feel in control and rational.
 However, this process filters out information that our brains deem to be unimportant and distorts other inputs to protect and enhance our self-esteem.